Get exclusive member benefits & effect social change. Join Today

 Call your ophthalmologist or eye care provider immediately if you see eye floaters and:

-Combined with eye floaters, these symptoms may be a sign of more dangerous conditions.
+Combined with eye floaters, these symptoms may be a sign of more dangerous conditions, such as:

 As the vitreous shrinks, it slowly pulls away from the retina.
 If it pulls away suddenly, it may become completely detached.
-You will likely see many new floaters all at once, but you are not likely to lose your vision because of the detachment.
+Symptoms include seeing flashes and floaters.

 Bleeding in the eye, also known as a vitreous hemorrhage, can cause eye floaters.
 The bleeding may be caused by an infection, injury, or blood vessel leak.